Basic properties of lists #

 splitAt and splitOn #

-can be recovered by joining the lists produced by splitOnP p L
+The original list L can be recovered by joining the lists produced by splitOnP p L,

-interspersed with the elements L.filter p
+interspersed with the elements L.filter p.

-When a list of the form [...xs, sep, ...as]
+When a list of the form [...xs, sep, ...as] is split on p, the first element is xs,

-assuming no element in xs
+assuming no element in xs satisfies p but sep does satisfy p

-is the left inverse of splitOn x
+intercalate [x] is the left inverse of splitOn x

-is the left inverse of intercalate [x]
+splitOn x is the left inverse of intercalate [x], on the domain

-consisting of each nonempty list of lists ls
+consisting of each nonempty list of lists ls whose elements do not contain x

 modifyLast #